-Palliative care focuses on relieving symptoms that are related to chronic illnesses, such as cancer, cardiac disease, Alzheimer’s and other dementias, AIDS, ALS and other neurological diseases.
+Palliative care focuses on relieving symptoms that relates to chronic illnesses.
+And which include cancer, cardiac disease, Alzheimer’s and other dementias, including AIDS, ALS and other neurological diseases.

 Sadly, no community is immune from the mistreatment of older adults.

-John Hadley, field manager for the Southeast Arkansas Adult Protective Services (APS) Unit, spoke on types of maltreatment and reporting suspected abuse, neglect or exploitation.
+John Hadley, field manager for the Southeast Arkansas Adult Protective Services (APS) Unit was telling about the types of maltreatment and reporting suspected abuse, neglect or exploitation.

 Abuse is any intentional and unnecessary physical act that inflicts pain or causes injury to an endangered or impaired adult.
-Examples are fractures, broken bones, sprains or rope marks.
+Some of the examples of these are, fractures, broken bones, sprains or rope marks.

-Exploitation is the illegal or unauthorized use or management of an endangered or impaired adult’s funds, assets or property.
+Exploitation is the illegal or unauthorized use or management of an endangered and impaired adult’s funds, assets or property.
 Examples are selling property or coercive changes in wills or contracts.

 Call the APS Hotline to report suspected abuse, neglect or exploitation at 1-800-482-8049.
 For more information visit www.aradultprotection.com.